Women in Tanzania: Domestic differences

 Traditionally, as young girls become wives, they get a portion of land from their husbands for the food production.
 On top of all the household duties, caring for the children and the elderly, the wives did all the weeding, planting and harvesting, while men were only needed to complete the heavy lifting.
-Anytime the husband leaves the home for an extended period of time to look for work, the wife had the full responsibility of up-keeping the crops.
+Anytime the husband leaves the home for an extended period of time to look for work, the wife had the full responsibility of tending the crops.
 Despite this, land was controlled almost entirely by the men and women had their economic autonomy limited to the selling of surplus crops.

 The gendered violence women experience stems from the origins of the dynamic in marriage.
 With the popularity of polygamy and the trading women for goods and money (in the most rural parts of the country), they were perceived as objects.
 This culture left 21% of women claiming to have either experienced physical violence or threats of such acts – including sexual assault (usually at the hands of their spouse).
 Unfortunately, some of the laws that exist in Tanzania limit the ability for women to escape these abusive marriages.